-In order to find out, what the current website was doing wrong, I conducted Think-aloud tests.
+In order to find out, what the current website design was doing wrong, I conducted a series of Think-aloud tests to see what blockers users are experiencing.

-The most crucial problem was the lack of labeling and the lack of CTA.
+I eventually found 2 of the most crucial issues, which were: 1. the lack of labeling.
+And 2. the lack of Call-to-actions that are allowing users to act when they decide that they like the company.
 Keeping that in mind, I could move on to inspecting the content more closely.

 Before setting up an information architecture, I created a content inventory and analyzed the website’s content one by one.
 Taking note of the type of content, its location and containing links, I noticed ill-fitting content scattered around the page.
 I took note of my inspections and moved on to creating an initial Information Architecture (IA).